Demetrious Cox

-Demetrious Cox (born April 20, 1994) is an American football safety who is a free agent.
-He played college football at Michigan State, and signed with the Cincinnati Bengals as an undrafted free agent in 2017.
+Demetrious Cox (born April 20, 1994) is an American former professional football player who was a safety in the National Football League (NFL).
+He played college football for the Michigan State Spartans, and signed with the Cincinnati Bengals as an undrafted free agent in 2017.

-Early years
+Early life

-Cox played high school football at Jeannette Senior High School in Jeannette, Pennsylvania and was a three-year starter.
+Cox played high school football at Jeannette Senior High School in Jeannette, Pennsylvania, and was a three-year starter.
 He completed 55 of 88 passes for 698 yards and 4 touchdowns while also rushing for 621 yards and 12 touchdowns his junior year in 2010.
 He also recorded 55 tackles and 3 interceptions in 2010.
 Cox completed 62 of 106 passes for 910 yards and 9 touchdowns while also rushing for 1,263 yards and 22 touchdowns his senior year in 2011.
 He also recorded 63 tackles and 3 interceptions, including one that was returned for a touchdown, in 2011.
 Jeannette had a 12–1 record and advanced to the state championship game in 2011.
 He was named an All-American by SuperPrep, MaxPreps and PrepStar.
 Cox also played basketball at Jeannette and scored over 1,000 career points.
 He averaged 18 points per game his junior season, earning All-Conference honors.

 College career

-Cox was a four-year letterman for the Michigan State Spartans of Michigan State University from 2013 to 2016.
+At Michigan State University, Cox was a four-year letterman for the Spartans from 2013 to 2016.
 He was redshirted in 2012.

 He played in 14 games in 2013, recording 3 solo tackles and 3 tackle assists.
 He played in 13 games, starting 1, in 2014, totaling 19 solo tackles, 7 tackle assists, 1 sack, 2 pass breakups, 1 forced fumble and 1 fumble recovery.
 His one start was at cornerback.
 Cox played in 14 games, all starts, in 2015, recording 48 solo tackles, 31 tackle assists, 7 pass breakups, 3 interceptions and 1 fumble recovery which was returned for a touchdown.
 He started eight games at cornerback and six at safety.
 He was named Third-team All-Big Ten by the coaches and Honorable Mention All-Big Ten by the media.
 Cox played in ten games, all starts at free safety, in 2016, totaling 21 solo tackles, 34 tackle assists, 5 pass breakups and 1 interception which was returned for a touchdown.
 He was one of three team captains in 2016.

 He played in 51 games, starting 25, during his college career, recording 91 solo tackles, 75 tackle assists, 1 sack, 14 pass breakups, 4 interceptions, 1 forced fumbled, 2 fumble recoveries and 2 touchdowns.
 He graduated from Michigan State in May 2016 with a bachelor's degree in interdisciplinary studies in social science.

 Professional career

-Cox was rated the 12th best free safety in the 2017 NFL Draft by NFLDraftScout.com.
+Cox was rated the 12th best free safety in the 2017 NFL draft by NFLDraftScout.com.

-Cincinnati Bengals

 Cox signed with the Cincinnati Bengals as an undrafted free agent on May 5, 2017.
 He was waived on September 2, 2017.